Preserving Inner Peace as an Introvert During the Holidays

-“Learn to enjoy being with yourself. ”
+“Learn to enjoy being with yourself.”

 – Shana Lee Gibson

-Protect your peace.
+Take care of your peace.

 “Don’t let time slip from your hands.
 Educate yourself, train yourself, and most of all, have fun with yourself.”